appwebtech/Rails_Tutorials_Module_1/README.md

 This is a Ruby on Rails tutorial that I prepared and used to help students when I was a TA (Teaching Assistant) in the Ruby on Rails specialisation in Coursera.
 It envisions a multi layered three tier architecture and Rails powerful Model View Controller (MVC) approach.
 The Model is where the database resides and the Controller has capabilities to fetch data from the Model and send it to View on a browser using CRUD.
 These three series of tutorials are three years old and technology stacks might have changed although the concepts remain the same.
 It will be of help to a developer whose Ruby on Rails knowledge is rusty.
 I did this at the capstone level (last course in the specialisation) so a familiarity of HTML, CSS, JS, Ruby, Rails, Angular, Databases and Git are recommended.

 The Capstone was composed of 7 modules and I made tutorials for the first three as they were more or less tailored for revision purposes.
 From the fourth module each student was required to work solo for the integrity of the course and seek help via group discussions where I would occasionally intervene or provide some guidance together with the instructors.
-Mid of this year (2020) I received an email from Johns Hopkins University that the capstone course would be retired towards the end of the year.
+Towards the end of last year (2020), I received an email from Johns Hopkins University that the capstone course would be retired by end of the year.
 In light of that, I can share this publicly as it may help someone out there.

 ## Tech stack